jtpr/jtpr.github.io/_notes/Public/Welcome to the garden.md

 ---
-title : Welcome to the garden
+title : Welcome to Ravenna
 notetype : feed
 date : 15-04-2021
 ---

+Ravenna is quite a beautiful place is it not?
+All that byzantine-ness?

+I do quite like the [[Pantheon]] as well.

 This is a sample atomic note.
 The file location is `_notes/Public`, and it appears on the note feed. `_notes` is the Obsidian Vault directory. _Check  <a href="../posts/how-to"> how to </a> to know more._